slatedocs/slate/source/includes/_event_notifications.md

   - The `History` describing what caused the creation of a new `Version`
     - Included description of the latest change
-    - The context will provide the reason why the version was created
+    - The reason will identify why the version was created

   - The `Version` of a `Project` which had been generated into a PDF